laurentiucretu68/laurentiucretu68/README.md

-<h1 align="center">Hey there, I'm Laurentiu </h1>

-<h3 align="center">Self-Learner and Linux Enthusiast</h3>

-## About me 📜:
+## About:

 <p>

-- Computers and Information Technology - 2nd year @Faculty of Mathematics and Computer Science, University of Bucharest. 🎓
+- Computers and Information Technology - 3rd year @Faculty of Mathematics and Computer Science, University of Bucharest.
-- I’m currently working with NodeJS, Fastify, MongoDB and Java ⚡
+- I’m currently working with JavaScript, TypeScript, NodeJS, ReactJS, MongoDB
 </p>